Matsyafed

-There are 332 co-operative societies in the Marine sector, 183 in the Inland sector and 131 Women Co-operatives.
-The Federation came into existence in 1984.
-The Federation has a District Office in each of the maritime districts and one in the Inland district each headed by a District Manager.
-The District Manager with a team of supporting staff Co- ordinate and supervise all the activities in the district.
-The administration and management of Matsyafed is vested with a Board of Directors having 19 members of who, 1 are elected from the Primary Co-operatives, 5 official members and 3 non-officials members nominated by the Government.
-The Chief Executive is the Managing Director.
+There are 332 co-operative societies in the Marine sector, 183 in the Inland sector and 131 women co-operatives.
+The federation came into existence in 1984.
+The federation has a district office in each of the maritime districts and one in the Inland district, each headed by a district manager.
+The district manager has a team of supporting staff co-ordinate and supervise all the activities in the district.
+The administration and management of Matsyafed is vested with a board of directors having 19 members, of who one are elected from the primary co-operatives, 5 official members and 3 non-officials members nominated by the government.
+The chief executive is the managing director.

 Activities

 Matsyafed is engaged in the implementation of multifaceted activities for the welfare development of the fisherman community as detailed below: